gut-puncture/Continuous-Learning-LLM/implementation_instructions.md

 #### 1. **Cluster Browsing UI**
 - **Frontend**:
-  - Add a “Clusters” or “Topics” tab/page.
+  - Add a "Clusters" or "Topics" tab/page.
   - List all clusters for the user, showing label and summary.
   - Clicking a cluster shows all member messages and their details (metrics, KG links, etc.).
 - **Backend**: